 “Where can I be joyful in this struggle?”

 10. 1 Corinthians 9:27 (ESV) But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.

 There is more at stake than your diet here.
 God has big plans for you, plans that would rock your world.
 But, you’ll have to discipline your body to get there.
 Our bodies are our vehicles through life that allow us to (or keep us from) doing God’s will.

 Looking for little ways to discipline your food choices will help you strengthen those self-control muscles so that you won’t be disqualified for service!

 How You Can Use These Bible Verses About Self-Control

 So, what do you do with all this insight?
 It is important to put these verses into practice!
 We want to move past simply hearing the Word to DOING the Word (James 1:22-25).
 Here are a few steps to get you started:

-- Download the Bible Verses About Self-Control devotional cards and print them out (ideally on cardstock).
+- Download the Bible Verses About Self-Control devotional cards below and print them out.

 - Cut out the cards and place them around your home.
 Toss one in your wallet, tape one to the bathroom mirror, and definitely attach one to your fridge and/or kitchen cabinets.